 The two email marketing software platforms are both easy to use, even for absolute beginners, but Constant Contact has clear advantages with its easily searchable integration and design template options.
 Plus Constant Contact offers phone support, while Mailchimp only offers live chat support.

 An email template is an HTML file that you can use over and over to send multiple emails at once.
-As an email marketer, using a template is advantageous for several reasons, but mostly for consistency, personalization, error control, and sheer convenience.
+As an email marketer, using a template is advantageous for several reasons, but mostly for consistency, personalization, error control, and the sheer convenience.

 Constant Contact offers more email templates, including a whole gallery of stock images, but it can only provide 2GB of storage.